 The innovative curriculum includes core courses, which are classes required of all dance students at the Conservatory, as well as an area of emphasis, which students choose in their junior year based on the area of dance that interests them most.
 This emphasis informs elective course choices during the final two years of the program, allowing students to explore the many facets of dance.

 The core curriculum is composed of five areas, each of which supports and reinforces the others:

 Movement Training immerses students in daily classes of ballet, modern dance, contemporary dance, and partnering, as well as elective classes in jazzdance, African dance, hip-hop, and repertory.
 This studio training builds physical strength and endurance as students refine their technical skills and ability to perform at the highest level possible.
 It also teaches an embodied understanding of the aesthetic traditions, somatic methods, and choreographic approaches that are explored in the other four core areas.

 The Academic Component provides context around dance theory and influential works, develops awareness of the field, strengthens skills in writing, speaking, analysis, and critical thinking, and equally values innovation and tradition.

-The Creative Component develops a student's individual artistic voice and understanding of choreographic theory and process, collaboration, communication, and leadership.
+The Creative Component develops a student's individual artistic voice and understanding of choreographic theory and process, communication, and leadership.
 The Creative Component also includes classes in dance composition, improvisation, and collaborative creation.
 Additionally, student-created work is featured on two mainstage concerts per year, offering student choreographers the opportunity to present their work at a professional level.